 - To request a reasonable accommodation, please complete a Request Packet.
 This packet includes a tenant request form, a third-party verification form, and a staff recommendation.
 The packet is often submitted by the staff contact prior to the meeting.

 - The Committee, made up of program, property, maintenance and resident services staff, meets monthly to review requests and make determinations.
 If questions about a request arise during a meeting, the Committee will contact the appropriate staff, and if needed, reach out to the requester for more information.

-- Within 7 days, the Committee sends a letter to each requester, letting them know the determination of their request(s), with a copy to appropriate staff.
+- Within 10 business days, the Committee sends a letter to each requester, letting them know the determination of their request(s), with a copy to appropriate staff.

 - Upon approval, the requester will work with their staff contact to execute the request, if granted.

 - A requester who disagrees with the Committee’s decision may resubmit their request with additional information which would aid in the decision-making process.
-She or he may also request an informal hearing, during which a hearing officer will consider whether the decision was made in accordance with the law, HUD regulations, and BCHA policies.
-Requests for an informal hearing must be made within 10 days of denial and must be submitted to the Section 504/ADA Coordinator.
+She or he may also request an informal review with the Section 504/ADA Coordinator.
+Requests for an informal review must be made within 10 days of denial and must be submitted to the Section 504/ADA Coordinator.

 The Committee also hears requests for reasonable modifications, which are requests for structural changes to BCHA units or public and common areas.
 As with accommodation requests, a modification request must be disability-related and reasonable.
 Tenants may bear some responsibility for the costs associated with a reasonable modification.

 For questions regarding Fair Housing or Reasonable Accommodation, please contact the Department of Housing and Human Services at 303/441-1000 or HOFrontDesk@bouldercounty.org.